intermezzio/weffe/help.md

     video that you want sent to the webcam; if no video is selected, use the input video stream

 -w filename
-    watermark image to overlay on top of a video streami
+    watermark image to overlay on top of a video stream

 -t text or filename
     top text or filename for meme-ifying a video stream; must also have bottom text